photoprism/photoprism-docs/docs/developer-guide/database/index.md

  --skip-opt --skip-set-charset photoprism > mariadb.sql
 ```

-Note that the dump we provide is only updated at irregular intervals and should therefore not be used to update or replace an existing production database.
+Please note that the dump we provide is only updated at irregular intervals and should therefore not be used to update or replace an existing production database.